hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

 ![](/img/hpe-greenlake-sso-page.jpg)

 Enter the SSO credentials.
 You will be redirected to Okta to authenticate.
 Once you successfully authenticate, you will be redirected back to HPE GreenLake.
-You can then click on the Aruba Central application and be given access based on the configured role/permissions.
+You can then click on the HPE GreenLake Cloud Platform (GLCP) application and be given access based on the configured role/permissions.

 **Additional notes:**

 * There must be at least **one** verified user belonging to the **Domain** prior to configuration.
 * In order to configure SSO, you must be logged into HPE GreenLake with a user from the domain.
 * SSO user access is determined by the “role_name” attribute included in the SAML hpe_ccs_attribute provided by the IdP.
-* SSO users can initiate a Single Sign On request by trying to log into Aruba Central (SP-initiated login).
 * For more troubleshooting: <https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us>

   * Customer users should be given access to SAML application.